 Unlike some towns, Clayton isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Clayton are a mix of both white- and blue-collar jobs.
-Overall, Clayton is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Clayton who work in sales jobs (14.48%), office and administrative support (12.42%), and management occupations (9.62%).
+Overall, Clayton is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Clayton who work in sales jobs (14.89%), management occupations (10.38%), and office and administrative support (9.56%).

 Also of interest is that Clayton has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Clayton in 2010 was $28,096, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
-This equates to an annual income of $112,384 for a family of four.
+The per capita income in Clayton in 2018 was $30,212, which is upper middle income relative to North Carolina and the nation.
+This equates to an annual income of $120,848 for a family of four.
 However, Clayton contains both very wealthy and poor people as well.

-Clayton is a very ethnically-diverse town.
+Clayton is an extremely ethnically-diverse town.
 The people who call Clayton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clayton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Clayton include Irish, English, Italian, and Scots-Irish.
+Clayton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 14.32% of the town’s residents.
+Important ancestries of people in Clayton include English, German, Irish, Scottish, and French.

 The most common language spoken in Clayton is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and French.